evbernardes/Origami_Patterns/README.md

 `/home/$USER/.config/inkscape/extensions/`

 ## Accessing the extention:
-The extension can be found on `Extensions > Origami grid patterns`
+The extension can be found on `Extensions > Origami Patterns`

 ## Input parameters:
 - Number of lines